-Significanl or Potentially Significant Less Than Significant With Mitigation Less Than Significant NO Impact Incorporation Impact Impact
+Significant or Potentially Significant Impact Less Than

+Significant

+With

+Mitigation

+Incorporation

-In general summary, the detention and retention of surface water at the quarry will facilitate infine and rechar the Santa Margarita Former of the second has a significent of the time of the second has a significent of the second has a substantial decline of groundwater levels.
-This is considered to be a beneficial environmental impact.
+In general-summary, the detention and retention of surface water at the quarry will facilitate infiltration and recharge the Santa Margarita Formation aquifer and has a significant potential to recharge the Lompico Formation aquifer.
+Both of these aquifers have been under increasing pumping stress for several years and have had a substantial decline of groundwater levels, This is considered to be a beneficial environmental impact.